 Ratings are based on the probability that soils contain sizeable quantities of sand or gravel, excluding soft materials such as shale or siltstone.
 To qualify as either a good or fair probable source, the layer should be at least about 3 feet thick (USDA 1971).
 All of this however, need not be in the top 5 or 6 feet.
-If the approximate lowest 6 inches of this section is sand or gravel, and from observations made in deep cuts and other evidence, including geological, the sand or gravel reached at the bottom of this section is know to extend downward for several feet, the thickness requirement is satisfied.
+If the approximate lowest 6 inches of this section is sand or gravel, and from observations made in deep cuts and other evidence, including geological, the sand or gravel reached at the bottom of this section is known to extend downward for several feet, the thickness requirement is satisfied.

 Only the suitability as a source of sand or gravel is rated.
-No attempt is made to rate the quality of the sand or gravel for specific uses, such as road base, concrete, etc. The general relative quality for many uses in terms of grain size is indicated in Table 17 by classes in the Unified soil classification system (Table 19).
+No attempt is made to rate the quality of the sand or gravel for specific uses, such as road base, concrete, etc. The general relative quality for many uses in terms of grain size is indicated in Table 17.
 However, quality determinations should be made at the site of the source, since both grain sizes and shapes of sand and gravel determine the suitability for specific uses (Olsen et al. 1971).

-A particular area outlined on the soil map can be identified as predominantly sand or predominantly gravel, by consulting the soil report for a description of the map unit under consideration.
+A particular area outlined on the soil map can be identified as predominantly sand or predominantly gravel, by consulting the soil report for a description of the Map Unit under consideration.
 In addition to the ratings of "good, fair and poor", a rating of "unsuitable" is used.

-Properties Affecting Degree of Suitability Use Good Fair Poor Unified soil group SW,SP,GW,GP SW-SM,SP-SM, GW-GM,GP-GM SM, SW- SC, SP-SC, GM, GW-GC, GP-GC (all other groups unsuitable) Thickness of overburden Less than 2 feet 2 to 5 feet More than 5 feet Wetness (soil drainage) determining if better ly drained Poorly and very poorly drained Flooding None May flood occasionally for short periods Frequent flooding or constantly flooded .
+Properties Degree of Suitability Affecting Use Good Fair Poor Unified soil group SW,SP,GW,GP SW-SM,SP-SM, GW-GM,GP-GM SM, SW- SC, SP-SC, GM, GW-GC, GP-GC (all other groups unsuitable) Thickness of Less than 2 fee 2 to 5 feet More than 5 feet Wetness (soil drainage) determining if better rly drained Poorly and very poorly drained Flooding None May flood occasionally for short periods Frequent flooding or constantly flooded .